 In our case, water flows from the fastest to slowest movements; From the hardest to the easiest; From the most technical to the least technical; From the heaviest to the lightest: From the most compound to the most isolated.

 Working the other way doesn’t work as effectively for all the physical qualities involved, unless your training objectives revolve around improving a quality that’s further downstream.

 For instance, you’re an amateur runner who’s lifting and running on the same day.
 In this case, it might make sense to run first and do lifting second, because running performance is the goal.

 Running is your sport, which makes it the most technical and therefore the most important thing to train.

-E) 4 minutes of non-weight bearing Tabata protocol (rest 5 minutes before F)
+- E) 4 minutes of Stationary Bike Tabata Protocol (rest 5 minutes before F)

-F) 10 minutes of steady state aerobic work on the bike when you're done
+- F) 20 minutes of steady state aerobic work on the bike when you're done

-That’s a pretty convoluted example, and is not very likely to be programmed by me, but I wanted to touch on all the key considerations made when designing a program – Speed → Strength → Hypertrophy → Endurance → Conditioning...
+That’s a pretty long, very convoluted example, that you will likely never see programmed.
+At least not by me.
+I simply wanted to touch on all the key considerations made when designing a program – Speed → Strength → Hypertrophy → Endurance → Conditioning...

 i.e. You’re more likely to see something like: sprinting with some olympic lifting, a few heavy sets of resistance training and a few accessory movements; Or a few moderate sets of resistance training, with some accessory work, and the tabata protocol to finish.
 Usually 1-3 qualities is the max I’ll try to hit in the same training session, otherwise I’ll try to break the sessions up in the day.